 I.K.
 Cleanup and Closure Plan

 I.K.1.
-The Permittee shall evaluate closure cost estimates in Attachment 3 that ensure the removal of all used oil and used oil residues and the remediation of any releases of contaminants to surface waters, groundwater and soils.
+The Permittee shall ensure that the closure cost estimates in Attachment 3 are sufficient to remove all used oil, used oil residues and to remediate any releases of contaminants to surface waters, groundwater and soils.

 I.K.2.
-The Permittee shall update its closure cost estimates and provide the update estimates to the Director, in writing, within 60 days following a facility modification that causes an increase in the amount of the financial responsibility required under R315-15-10 of the Utah Administrative Code.
+The Permittee shall update its closure cost estimates and provide the updated estimates to the Director, in writing, within 60 days following a facility modification that causes an increase in the amount of the financial responsibility required under R315-15-10 of the Utah Administrative Code.
 Within 30 days of the Director’s written approval of a permit modification for the cleanup and closure plan that would result in increased cost estimates, the owner or operator shall provide to the Director the information specified in R315-15-11.2(b)(2) of the Utah Administrative Code.

 I.K.3.
 The Permittee shall initiate closure of the facility within 90 days after the Permittee receives the final volume of used oil or after the Director revokes the Permittee’s Processor Permit in accordance with the requirements of R315-15-11.3 of the Utah Administrative Code and this Permit.